Kamala Masters, Steve Armstrong

 People of all walks of life are warmly welcome.

-In order to participate in this retreat, you must have sat at least three retreats of at least 7 – 9 days, at least one of which has been with one or both of these teachers.
+In order to participate in this retreat, you must have sat at least 3 silent, residential, Theravadin Buddhist meditation retreats of a minimum of 7 days, at least one of which has been with one or both of these teachers.
 Please include a specifics of your retreat experience on your registration form to verify that you meet these requirements.

 Partial attendance is not offered on this retreat.
 Additionally, please consider attending this retreat only if your current life circumstances allow you to engage in an important modern renunciation practice of staying offline and off phone/text during the entire course of the retreat (some exceptions related to pressing family situations may be granted.)